 People who have depression often find that no matter how long they sleep, they never feel rested.
 This can make it difficult to do daily tasks, as they feel a persistent lack of energy.

 Once again, the origin of this symptom is likely depression’s relationship to our neurotransmitters.
-In addition to serotonin, neurotransmitters like dopamine and norepinephrine are also implicated in depression, and all three “play important roles in regulating energy levels, sleep, appetite, motivation, and pleasure” according to Amy Ricke, MD, of Your Doctors Online.
+Imbalanced levels of neurotransmitters such as dopamine, serotonin, and norepinephrine are common in those with depression, and all three “play important roles in regulating energy levels, sleep, appetite, motivation, and pleasure” according to Amy Ricke, MD, of Your Doctors Online.
 Because of this relationship, people with depression often experience symptoms like extreme fatigue or lack of sleep.

 High Blood Pressure

-Since chronic stress has often been linked to high blood pressure, it can in turn lead to the correlation between depression and high blood pressure.
+Since chronic stress has often been linked to high blood pressure, this association also links depression to high blood pressure as well.

 Depression can cause massive shifts in a person’s appetite, resulting in either weight gain or weight loss.

 One reason for weight gain: depression can lead to “emotional eating” a process by which “a person [uses] food to self-medicate feelings of depression.”
+Irregular eating can be overeating during meals, indulging in unhealthy foods, or binging.
 In addition, decreased motivation and fatigue can lead to a large decrease in regular exercise.

 One explanation for weight loss is that depression can cause hormonal shifts in brain chemicals that are responsible for maintaining a healthy appetite.
-This can lead people who are depressed to have a decreased appetite or lead them to lose their appetite altogether.
+This can lead people who are depressed to feel that they have a decreased appetite or lose their appetite altogether.

-Be it pain, fatigue, high blood pressure, or changes in appetite, people struggling with depression can be victims to an array of physical side effects.
+Be it pain, fatigue, high blood pressure, or changes in appetite, those struggling with depression can be victims to an array of physical side effects.

 We hope this blog post was able to provide some possible clarity on why they occur.
 If you are experiencing any of these symptoms, or other symptoms of depression, it is important to discuss them with your doctor or mental health professional.